mathworks/matlab-circleci-orb/README.md

 ```

 ### Split Tests Across Runners
-The `run-tests` command is compatible with [CircleCI test splitting](https://circleci.com/docs/parallelism-faster-jobs/), which enables you to split your tests by name, size, or timing data, and run them across parallel execution environments.
+The `run-tests` command is compatible with [CircleCI test splitting](https://circleci.com/docs/parallelism-faster-jobs/), which enables you to split your tests by name, file size, or timing data, and run them across parallel execution environments.
 To split your MATLAB tests across runners:

 1. Specify the number of runners across which to split your tests by using the `parallelism` key.
 2. Specify the `select-by-name` parameter of the `run-tests` command using one of the options provided by the CircleCI CLI.
 For more information about the CLI, see [Use the CircleCI CLI to split tests](https://circleci.com/docs/use-the-circleci-cli-to-split-tests/).